If you need to talk, I’m here to listen.

 My training and accreditation

-I’m registered with the UK Council for Psychotherapy (UKCP) as a Trainee Psychotherapist (membership number: 2011187226) and with the British Association for Counselling and Psychotherapy (BACP) as a Registered Member MBACP (register number: 416185)
+I’m registered with the British Association for Counselling and Psychotherapy (BACP) as a Registered Member MBACP (register number: 416185) and the UK Council for Psychotherapy (UKCP) as a Trainee Psychotherapist (membership number: 2011187226).

 Alongside my private practice, I have worked with clients at MCPS in Ealing, Islington Mind Outcome, and I currently see clients at elop — London’s largest LGBTQ+ counselling service.